noonespecial/Perl_console_template/README.md

 reinventing parts of it over and over in diverse and wonderful (awful) ways, I decided to take a moment and code golf a little template that could competently read command line switches.

-To use it, simply type in the command line switched you'd like to have recognized into the @options array.
+To use it, simply type in the command line switches you'd like to have recognized into the @options array.
 The get_arguments function will read your command line options and place all text that comes between recognized options into a hash associated with the recognized option that preceded it.
 If there is no text, the option will still be present in the hash, allowing you to check if a key is defined to see if the switch was present.
 Everything else